Sonata165/music2music_code/Readme.md

     python lightning_train.py hparams/drum_arrange/direct_opd.yaml

 ## Inference
-Use below command to arrange existing songs with new instrument set:
+To inference with models trained by yourself, use below command to arrange existing songs with new instrument set:

     python reinst.py [path/to/hparam]

 Use below command to arrange a drum track for a song:

     python drum_arrange.py [path/to/hparam]

+To directly use our pretrained model for inference, see tutorial.ipynb for details.

 ## Mapping from token to represented value